MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

 >- User criteria with advanced scripts aren't supported in the current version.
 To learn more about how the connector treats knowledge articles with advanced scripts, see the section on [Read and deny access to knowledge articles in the Microsoft Graph connector for ServiceNow](#read-and-deny-access-to-knowledge-articles-in-microsoft-graph-connector-for-servicenow).

 ## Troubleshooting
-After publishing your connection, you can review the status under the **Data Sources** tab in the [admin center](https://admin.microsoft.com).
+After publishing your connection, you can review the status under the **Data sources** tab in the [admin center](https://admin.microsoft.com).
 To learn how to make updates and deletions, see [Manage your connector](manage-connector.md).
 You can find troubleshooting steps for commonly seen issues [here](troubleshoot-servicenow-knowledge-connector.md).

 If you have any other issues or want to provide feedback, write to us [aka.ms/TalkToGraphConnectors](https://aka.ms/TalkToGraphConnectors).